uit-gamelab-s24/uit-gamelab-s24.github.io/index.md

 Recommended readings are:
 * The Art of Game Design: A Book of Lenses.
 Jesse Schell.
 Describes the non-technical aspects of game design.
+* Various links and other resources posted in our Discord.

 ## Mandatory assignments